-I know the above does not apply to you as you only have five weeks, but I would focus on goal paced running and intervals alternating each day with a few no-run rest days thrown into the week.
+As you only have five weeks, I know the above does not apply to you, but I would focus on goal paced running and intervals, alternating each day with a few no-run rest days thrown into the week.

 Maybe try the following:

-Monday: Run goal pace -- timed run event 1.5 to 2 miles total
+Monday: Run goal pace -- timed run event 1.5-2 miles total

-Tuesday: Sprint Intervals of 400 meters or smaller distances for 1.5 to 2 miles total
+Tuesday: Sprint intervals of 400 meters or smaller distances for 1.5-2 miles total

 Wednesday: No running.
-Do Bike Pyramid and Tabata Interval
+Do bike pyramid or Tabata interval

-Saturday: Run goal pace, timed run event 1.5 to 2 miles total
+Saturday: Run goal pace, timed run event 1.5-2 miles total

 Sunday: Day off or mobility day

-The goal with this type of running schedule is to quickly get you in timed running shape.
-After this you can go onto a more progressive running plan and build up mileage that you will need when attending the FBI or DEA Academy.
+The goal with this type of running schedule is to get you in timed running shape quickly.
+After this, you can go on to a more progressive running plan and build up mileage that you will need when attending the FBI or DEA Academy.

-You can either end a workout day with a bike pyramid or tabata interval, or replace a running day with it if you feel the need to lay off running due to shin pain, foot pain, knee pain, etc.
+You either can end a workout day with a bike pyramid or Tabata interval, or replace a running day with it if you feel the need to lay off running because of shin pain, foot pain, knee pain, etc.

-Bike Pyramid Workout: On a bike that allows for increasing resistance, start off at level one for one minute.
-Then, increase resistance 1-2 levels per minute on the minute.
+Bike pyramid workout: On a bike that allows for increasing resistance, start off at level one for one minute.
+Then increase resistance 1-2 levels per minute on the minute.
 Keep the RPMs of the bike at 70-90 rpm.
-Once you are unable to peddle in the range, stop and rest 1 minute, then repeat in reverse order making each minute easier on the minute until you get to where you started.
-This one takes typically 20 minutes if you increase by 2 levels each minute.
+Once you are unable to peddle in the range, stop and rest one minute, then repeat in reverse order, making each minute easier on the minute until you get to where you started.
+This one takes typically 20 minutes if you increase by two levels each minute.

-Tabata Interval on bike, elliptical or rower: Try 15 to 20 minutes total time of doing 20 seconds sprint and 10 seconds each.
-Take an easy minute after every five minutes of intervals (20 to 10 seconds) if needed.
+Tabata interval on bike, elliptical or rower: Try 15-20 minutes total time of doing 20 seconds sprint and 10 seconds of rest.
+Take an easy minute after every five minutes of intervals (20 to 10 seconds), if needed.